 Value vs. Cost: Why Solar Panel Maintenance Cost Is Worth It

 Regular solar panel maintenance is an investment in keeping your system performing at its best.
 Clean panels can produce noticeably more electricity, especially in a state like Arizona, where dust and debris can quickly reduce efficiency.
+Given below explains when you should schedule a solar panel maintenance service in Arizona.

 In fact, solar panel cleaning can avoid energy loss of 5-10% per year.
 In regions with heavy bird activity, regular cleaning even improved performance by 20-25%.